ZulfahmiZaid/E-Canteen/README.md

 We work in team of 2 people to complete a series of objectives in 6 Milestones with the purpose of learning how PHP and Databases work.

-After submission, I took sometime redesigning and added some of my own desired features.
+After submission, I took some time redesigning and added some of my own desired features.

 <br>